MicrosoftDocs/microsoft-style-guide/styleguide/a-z-word-list-term-collections/h/handle.md

 handle 1
 handle 2

 To describe a handle in UI that the customer uses to move or size an object, use *move handle* or *sizing handle*.
-Don't use *size handle*, *grab handle*, *little box*, or similar phrases.
+Don't use *size handle, grab handle, little box,* or similar phrases.